Uniswap/docs/versioned_docs/version-V3/concepts/advanced/research.md

 Authors: Dave White, Martin Tassy, Charlie Noyes, and Dan Robinson

 > An automated market maker is a type of decentralized exchange that lets customers trade between on-chain assets like USDC and ETH.
 Uniswap is the most popular AMM on Ethereum.
 Like most AMMs, Uniswap facilitates trading between a particular pair of assets by holding reserves of both assets.
 It sets the trading price between them based on the size of its reserves in such a way that prices will stay in line with the broader market.
 Anybody who would like to can join the “pool” for a particular pair and become a liquidity provider, or LP, so-called because they provide liquid assets for others to trade against.
-LPs contribute assets to both reserves simultaneously, taking on some of the risk of trading in exchange for a share of the returns.
+LPs contribute assets to both reserves simultaneously, taking on some of the risks of trading in exchange for a share of the returns.

 - [Uniswap's Financial Alchemy](https://research.paradigm.xyz/uniswaps-alchemy)